 When and if slight differences arise, they are ironed out within the cloistered walls lest someone outside the organization should shake a knowing head.
 The tradition that two women can not live in the same house is being broken four times over.

 About house rules.
 There aren't many.
 There's a standing rule against inviting large groups of people in to make noise.
 It would disturb the neighbors and the clever girls know that there are those who would welcome a chance to critisize a group of batchelor girls living alone.

 Not a description that today's feminists would likely appreciate.

 My mother did eventually get married and have a family, but at a far later time in her life than was common at the time this article was written.
-She continued to be an independent thinker throughout her life and had very feminist views before "feminism" game into being.
+She continued to be an independent thinker throughout her life and had very feminist views before "feminism" was culturally popular. .